ehForwarderBot/ehForwarderBot/docs/ETM.md

    _You can also choose to unlink or relink a linked chat from this menu._
 4. Tap "Start" at the bottom of your screen, and you should see a success message: "Chat associated."

-> **Notice**:
+!!! note "Notice"
     You may introduce other non-ETM admins to the group, however, they:

-> * Can read all messages send from the related remote chat;
+    * Can read all messages send from the related remote chat;
-> * May NOT send message on your behalf.
+    * May NOT send message on your behalf.

 ### Send a message
 #### Send to a linked chat